 When you’re creating depictions of “actually sexually explicit content”, which is defined in 18 USC §2256, as follows:

-sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal, whether between persons of the same or opposite sex;
+sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal contact, whether between persons of the same or opposite sex;

 sadistic or masochistic abuse; or